HenrikBengtsson/easycatfs/README.md

 export PATH=/path/to/software/easycatfs-0.1.2/bin:$PATH
 ```

 The **[catfs]** project provides [prebuilt executables](https://github.com/kahing/catfs/releases) and easy ways to install from source (`cargo install catfs`).
 However, those version are too old.
-Instead, we want to install the developer version available on GitHub:
+Instead, we want to install the developer version available on GitHub from source:

 ```sh
 git clone https://github.com/kahing/catfs.git
 cargo install --root=/path/to/software/easycatfs-0.1.2 --path=catfs
 ```

+In order to build from source, you also the development files for **libfuse**, e.g. `yum install fuse-lib` on CentOS and `apt install libfuse-dev` on Ubuntu.

 ## Change log